Banderalotebi/techpartner_site/replit.md

   * Configured deployment for Google Cloud standard ports (80/443) for proper web access without port numbers
   * Created quick working solution with Express server and Neon database integration for immediate deployment
   * VM cleaned and ready for fresh deployment with proper project structure
+  * Basic TechPartner server successfully deployed on port 80 with working health endpoint
+  * Platform accessible at http://34.69.69.182 with professional landing page
+  * Ready for complete React frontend deployment with all original design elements
 - July 11, 2025.
 Implemented comprehensive CI/CD pipeline for automated deployment:
   * Created professional automated deployment process from Replit to Google Cloud VM
   * Integrated GitHub repository with Google Cloud Build triggers for continuous deployment